jgergic/gooddata.github.com/docs/data-model/setup.md

       </columns>
     </schema>

-### SnapLogic
-Our Snaplogic plugin asks you for description of your model in step 6 (in the wizard this is called DLI definition).
-You get a chance to specify your ldmDataTypes (see [Schema XML syntax](/gooddata-cl/xml-config.html)).
-Each dataset is uploaded as a separate star

-**screenshot of snaplogic setup**

 ### Using REST API and MAQL DDL
 You can create/modify the data model directly using the REST API and our data description language - [MAQL DDL](/api/maql-ddl.html).